bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 2. Color-picker - Allows marking a virtual machine by a color to distinguish it in the list.
 3. Actions on the VM.
 See the :ref:`VM_Actions` section below.

-Below you will see four tabs.
-Let's describe what information on the virtual machine is presented under each tab.
+You will see four tabs below.
+Let's describe what information on the virtual machine is presented in each tab.

 Virtual Machine Tab
 """"""""""""""""""""""""""